Functional Restoration Program at Ochsner Baptist

 It’s been well documented in medical literature that functional restoration can be more effective than conventional treatment alone.
 In a study here at Ochsner, one month after completing the three-week Functional Restoration Care Program, our patients reported:

 - A 50% Reduction in Pain Disability (meaning that our participants feel that the pain is limiting them by 50% less than it was before the program)

 - A 59% Improvement in Sleep

 - A 45% Improvement in Depression

 The Functional Restoration Program is a short program, but it is not a quick fix.
 Recovery takes time and commitment!
 Our outpatient program comes with a year of follow-up care.
-The three-week program is just the beginning.
+The four-week program is just the beginning.

 The Functional Restoration Program is covered by Medicare and most commercial insurance.
 If you decide to join the program you will know ahead of time what, if any, financial responsibilities you will incur.
 Ochsner also has financial assistance available for qualified participants.
 We never want cost to be the reason you are not able to do the program.

-- Readiness to make a change
+- Willingness to make behavioral change

 - Active medical, psychological, and/or cognitive conditions that prevent safe, meaningful participation in individual and group therapy sessions